 By David Creelman

 David Creelman is CEO of Creelman Research, providing writing, research and speaking on human-capital management.
-He also leads a club on evidence-based management with Carnegie Mellon’s Denise Rousseau.
-He can be reached at firstname.lastname@example.org.
+He works with a variety of academics, think tanks, consultancies and HR vendors in Canada, the U.S., Japan, Europe and China.
+David can be reached at firstname.lastname@example.org.